Sitecore/Sitecore.Pathfinder/README.md

 }
 ```

 Include files are not simple text subsitutions, but are resolved at the lexing level of the compiler (before parsing).
-The Include tag
+The File.Include tag
 is also part of the item schemas, which means that include files cannot be included at arbitrary positions.
 This is to ensure
 Syntax Highlighting, Validation and IntelliSense still work.